Mikey0026/HAN_chatbot/README.md

 # HAN_chatbot
 Project for the HAN
 ## Used packages
-langchain
+1. langchain

-langchain-community
+2. langchain-community

-faiss-cpu
+3. faiss-cpu (RAG)

-pypdf
+4. pypdf

-ollama
+5. ollama